Red Jordan Arobateau: Legacy

 Arobateau was one of the earliest writers and proponents of street lit, transgender and lesbian erotica.
 A 2018 profile in Vice described his content as "writing that helped pave the way for inclusive depictions of Black sexuality".
 For his entry in Encyclopedia of Contemporary LGBTQ Literature of the United States (2009), Emmanuel S. Nelson summarized that "arguably Red Jordan Arobateau is the first and probably most prolific female-to-male transsexual writer of African American descent."

 According to Shockley, characters Arobateau depicted had been "largely ignored or glossed over in the whole of Afro-American literature by black female writers."
 In To Write Like a Woman (1995), Joanna Russ characterizes works such as Arobateau's fiction to be "a few of the marvelous things that exists outside the pale of the dominators".
 Michelle Tea concluded that "if our culture wasn't sickened with so many isms, he would be much more well-known, studied, and respected."
 Shockley and Tea have mentioned Arobateau as one of their inspirations.

+Records and archival material, including Arobateau's self-published works, photographs, personal papers, audio-visual material, and artefacts can be found at the Transgender Archives located at the University of Victoria Special Collections and University Archives in Victoria, BC, Canada.